What Are HECM Loans: The Only Guide You Need

 Step 2 – Counseling and Application

-In order to safeguard your interests, HUD requires all HECM (Home Equity Conversion Mortgage) reverse mortgage applicants to undergo reverse mortgage counseling.
-During this time, your application will be completed.
+In order to safeguard your client’s interests, HUD requires all HECM (Home Equity Conversion Mortgage) reverse mortgage applicants to undergo reverse mortgage counseling with a HUD-approved counselor.
+During this time, their application will be completed.

 Step 3 – Processing and Approval

-Your reverse mortgage professional will help you schedule an acceptable appraisal to determine the value of your property—a standard practice for any mortgage application.
-The appraisal will then be added to your application and submitted for underwriting review.
+The borrower’s reverse mortgage professional will help them schedule an acceptable appraisal to determine the value of their property — a standard practice for any mortgage application.
+The appraisal will then be added to their application and submitted for underwriting review.

 Step 4 – Closing

-A closing agent will contact you to sign the final documents and discuss how you would like to receive your funds.
+A closing agent will contact the borrower to sign the final documents and discuss how they would like to receive their funds.

-- The tax-free money you receive is intended to support your retirement lifestyle.
-The funds can be used now, later or kept for an emergency – it’s all up to you!
+- The tax-free money that the borrower receives is intended to support their retirement lifestyle.
+The funds can be used now, later or kept for an emergency – it’s all up to them!

 - Increase monthly cash flow